fserb/canvas2D/spec/recording.md

 - do the recordings need to be Canvas dependent?
 - do they need to be frozen?
 - can they be transfered?
+- should they be on the global namespace? create vs new?

 Example usage